-If you don't have one of the many stylish metal fire pits there are available, it's quite easy to safely fashion a fire pit yourself from stones or bricks on a cleared patch of ground.
+There are plenty of amazing fire pit ideas to get inspired by.
+But, if you don't fancy buying one off the shelf, it's quite easy to safely fashion one from stones or bricks on a cleared patch of ground.
 It's ideal for an impromptu alfresco gathering at home, or if you're camping at a suitable spot where you can have a fire.

-Read on for a step-by-step guide from firewood supplier Kindwood on how to build summer-ready fire pit from bricks or stones, or if you'd prefer to invest in a ready-made one, keep scrolling for today's best deals.
+We've gathered together step-by-step tips from firewood supplier Kindwood on how to build a fire pit from bricks or stones.
+But, if you'd prefer to invest in a ready-made one, you'll find the best deals below, too.

 - Trowel or small spade